 What good is an email notification when your email system has gone down?
 SMS coverage is truly global, and at any moment, you are more likely to have cellular coverage than Wi-Fi.
 If your email system is down, you're experiencing network problems, or your business is experiencing any other issue, SMS messaging doesn't need the Internet.

 A single SMS message is just 140 bytes.
 It's sent instantly, gets the job done quickly, and informs you, your team, or your clients about key information in one short message.
-Should you need to provide additional context, it's perfectly possible to send links that open in a web browser or redirect mobile users to an app.
+Should you need to provide additional context, sending links that open in a web browser or redirect mobile users to an app is perfectly possible.

-For customer-facing businesses, consider the possibility that your customer doesn't use a smartphone.
-You might not realize it, but 15% of the American population still uses regular feature phones.
-These are regular cell phones with no access to a mobile app store and have limited Internet access.
-Pew Research found that while 95% of Americans own cellphones, just 81% of the population own smartphones.
-No business should rule out those millions of Americans who may be receptive to your company's message, but who may not be able to receive it on their mobile device.
+Consider the possibility that your customer doesn't use a smartphone for customer-facing businesses.
+You might not realize it, but 15% of Americans still use regular feature phones.
+These are regular cell phones with no mobile app store access and limited Internet access.
+Pew Research found that while 95% of Americans own cell phones, just 81% of the population own smartphones.
+No business should rule out millions of Americans who may be receptive to your company's message but may not be able to receive it on their mobile device.

-When the Internet isn't available, or it is unreliable, SMS text messages alert you to important issues instantly.
+When the Internet isn't unavailable or unreliable, SMS text messages alert you to important issues instantly.
 Consider it the ultimate fallback, a service you can rely on when everything else fails.
-It is a tried, tested, and trusted technology that your business needs to survive.
+It is a tried, tested, and trusted technology your business needs to survive.

 You Can Track SMS

-Need to know if your team members have accessed the information you have sent?
-SMS tracking allows you to see who has read your text, and who has clicked on links sent to them.
+Do you need to know if your team members have accessed the information you sent?
+SMS tracking lets you see who has read your text and clicked on links sent to them.
 This is helpful for companies who need to know if clients or colleagues have received important information.
-Still, it's also a handy tool for companies looking to engage with their customers.
+Still, it's also handy for companies looking to engage with their customers.

 Developing an SMS campaign that reaches out to existing customers to get them to engage with your website, access a service you provide, or purchase your product can then be measured and tracked.
-It is possible to calculate the ROI on a business-to-consumer campaign by measuring open rates, interaction, cost, and revenue.
+Calculating the ROI on a business-to-consumer campaign by measuring open rates, interaction, cost, and revenue is possible.

-Combined with the fact that your customers want you to reach out to them via SMS, and it proves an extremely powerful tool.
+Combined with your customers wanting you to reach out to them via SMS, it proves an extremely powerful tool.

 SMS Spam is Virtually Non-Existent

-In the United Kingdom and the European Union, General Data Protection Regulation (GDPR) means that companies can be fined millions of Euros if they incorrectly handle customer data.
-That includes, but is not limited to sending SMS messages to people who have not given their express permission to receive messages.
+In the United Kingdom and the European Union, the General Data Protection Regulation (GDPR) means that companies can be fined millions of Euros if they incorrectly handle customer data.
+That includes but is not limited to, sending SMS messages to people without express permission to receive messages.
 In the United States, the Telephone Consumer Protection Act offers similar protections.

-This protection means that, if your customer is receiving your text messages, it's typically because they want to hear from you.
-When you direct an SMS campaign to your database, it's more likely they'll be interested in what you have to say, or what you're offering that day.
+This protection means that if your customer receives your text messages, they typically want to hear from you.
+When you direct an SMS campaign to your database, they'll likely be interested in what you have to say or what you're offering that day.

 Automate Customer Notifications